ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-5-shortcutoperators.rst

 .. shortanswer:: challenge1-5

    Write your trace table for x, y, and z here showing their results after each line of code.

+.. |Operators Maze game| raw:: html

+   <a href="https://docs.google.com/document/d/1654HrHMuu4z1L8gOY-1t5JNTp08d2JDTNDdCAkDXHSw/edit?usp=sharing" target="_blank" style="text-decoration:underline">Operators Maze game</a>

+After doing this challenge, play the |Operators Maze game|.
+See if you and your partner can get the highest score possible!

 Summary
 -------------------